Sales funnel vs sales pipeline: the complete guide

 After the sales call, the salesperson sends the prospect a detailed quote outlining the cost and the terms, including the length of the contract and what is included.

-Coming into the home straight, sales conduct any final negotiations, sign the contracts, and close the deal.
+Coming into the home straight, the sales rep or team conducts any final negotiations, signs the contracts, and closes the deal.
 At this stage, the prospect has journeyed through the pipeline to become a customer.
 Yey.

-What’s this?
-Another step after closing?
-Although often left off sales pipelines, customer retention and loyalty should be considered part of the process.
+Although often left off sales pipelines, customer retention and loyalty should be considered essential parts of the process.
 While the responsibility will shift away from the sales team and towards client services and marketing, reducing churn rate and increasing customer lifetime value is an integral part of the journey and vital for business success.

 Metrics to track in your sales pipeline

-To continually optimise and focus your efforts, it is vital to keep an eye on:
+To continually optimize and focus your efforts, it is vital to keep an eye on:

-4. Sales cycle length: this calculates how long someone sits in your pipeline from lead to customer (also known as sales velocity).
-It can identify points in your pipeline that might slow or hinder the sales journey
+3. Sales cycle length: this calculates how long someone sits in your pipeline from lead to customer (also known as sales velocity).
+It can identify points in your pipeline that might slow or hinder the sales journey.

 The benefits of a sales pipeline